EveryOneIsGross/ragTAG/README.md

 10. The last agent in the chain does their best to summarise.
 11. Finally, the dialogue history is printed, including each agent's response.

+The "Controller" class is responsible for orchestrating multi-agent conversations where agents are separate instances of the OpenAI API.
+Here's the logic:

+- It starts by initializing the controller with agents and a budget of tokens for each response.
+- The method get_attributes assigns attributes to each agent by making API calls to describe and gain the perspective of each agent.
+- The generate_prompt method generates the prompts for each agent by appending their respective attributes and previous dialogues.
+- The process_single_task method uses threading to make API calls for each agent asynchronously.
+It also retries the API calls if there are errors or blank responses.
+- The process_tasks method iterates through each agent and processes the tasks.
+It handles the prompt generation and calls the process_single_task method to get the response.
+It then stores the responses in the conversation_memory dictionary.
+- It also includes methods to load and save conversation memory to/from a file.
+- The method summarize_random_answers generates a summary of random responses from an agent using the OpenAI API.
+- The generate_new_prompt method generates a new prompt by combining the objective of the last agent who answered with the history of the conversation and the output of a model generated from this prompt.
+- The main function prompts the user for the initial question, processes tasks for each agent, prints their responses, and then asks the user if they wish to continue the conversation.
+If the user chooses to continue, it generates a new prompt and repeats the process.

+## TOKEN COST🤑🕳:

+Let's say we have a prompt budget of 1000 tokens for each agent.
+For each agent, the script makes one API call to generate attributes and another API call to generate the response.
+Let's assume on average, each response is about half of the budget (which is around 500 tokens).

+So, for 10 agents, the total tokens consumed would be roughly:

+Attribute Generation: 10 agents * 2 prompts per agent * 80 tokens per prompt = 1600 tokens
+Response Generation: 10 agents * 1 response per agent * 500 tokens per response = 5000 tokens
+Therefore, the total would be around 6600 tokens for each round of conversation.

+This is a rough estimate and the actual number can vary depending on the length of the responses and the exact number of tokens used in each API call.

 #Example Output
 >